isabella232/sign-integrations.en/help/veeva/install.md

     ![Image of lifecycle state 4](images/lifecycle-state4.png)

 * **Adobe Signed (Approved)**: This is a placeholder name for the state that indicates that the document is uploaded to Adobe Sign and that its agreement is completed (SIGNED or APPROVED state).
 It is a required state and it can be an existing lifecycle state, like Approved.
 This state does not require user actions.
-This state must have security that allows Adobe Sign Admin role to: view documents, view content and edit fields.
+This state must have security that allows Adobe Sign Admin role to: view documents, view content, and edit fields.

 Following diagram illustrates the mappings between Adobe Sign agreement and Vault document states, where the ‘Before Adobe Signature’ state is Draft.